Employee Benefits

 5. List and write instructions for your assets

 Prior to writing your will, it’s important to take an inventory of all of the assets you want to include.
 Once you’ve listed them all, assign a beneficiary to receive each one, whether they’re all going to the same person or being spread out among multiple.
+Be aware of potential estate taxes that may apply to your assets and plan accordingly to minimize the tax burden on your beneficiaries.

 This section is where you can include special instructions for how you’d like your executor to distribute your estate.
 You might want them to meet with each individual named or gather everyone together for a more formal reading of the will.
 You can also add any notes explaining why you chose each beneficiary for each asset at this stage.